ACLU takes fight over State Police social media policy to Pennsylvania Supreme Court

 The two parties will go before the Supreme Court of Pennsylvania Tuesday.

-In March 2017, the ACLU filed a Right-to-Know request for PSP’s policy, but they were sent a heavily-redacted version in return.
+In March 2017, the ACLU filed a right-to-know request for PSP’s policy but says it was sent a heavily-redacted version in return.

-An ACLU spokesman said Monday that the blacked-out, edited policy doesn’t provide any meaningful information, and that the public deserves to know how, when and why State Police monitor online activity.
+An ACLU spokesman said Monday that the blacked-out, edited policy doesn’t provide any meaningful information and that the public deserves to know how, when and why Pennsylvania State Police monitors online activity.

 Hoover said their lawsuit seeks transparency.